On-site wastewater treatment system installer License Application/Renewal

-- Option 1 - Apply or renew online through the Citizenserve Citizen Access Portal.
-The portal will allow you to quickly enter all necessary information, as well as upload your required documents.
+- Apply or renew online through the Citizenserve Citizen Access Portal.
+The portal will allow you to quickly enter all necessary information as well as upload your required documents.

 Paying for Your New or Renewed License

-- Your license is not active until payment is received and all required documents have been verified.
+Please note: Your license is not active until payment is received and all required documents have been verified.

 Current Submittal Requirements

-- One digital front facial view photograph (jpeg preferred).
-A passport sized photo is also acceptable.
+- One digital front facial view photograph.

-- Current bond in the amount of $10,000 with your name as Principal, not the company name.)
+- Current bond in the amount of $10,000 with licensee name as Principal (NOT the company name.)
 An original is required, it must be signed, and the power of attorney page must also be included.

-- Current Certificate of Liability insurance in the amount of at least $500,000 per each occurrence.
-The certificate must show St. Charles County as certificate holder.
+- Current Certificate of Liability insurance in the minimum amount of $500,000 per occurrence.

-- Drainlayer licenses are valid for 2 years, until December 31, in years ending in odd numbers.
+- On-site Wastewater Installer licenses are valid for 2 years, until December 31, in years ending in odd numbers.
 As such, if you are first applying for your license at any time in an even numbered year, the full fee of $200 for an active license will apply.
 Conversely, if you apply at any time in an odd numbered year, the fee for an active license is $100.

 - $25 one-time processing fee due for first time applicants.